 The maps and discussion below provide a general guide as to whether a contract type affects mechanics lien rights for contractors, suppliers, and other construction parties.

 Most states don’t require a written contract for lien rights

 - New Mexico

 - West Virginia

-There are two states — Colorado and Indiana — that require written contracts sometimes, depending on the value of the work being performed, or the type of work being performed.
+There are three states — Arizona, Colorado, and Indiana — that require written contracts sometimes, depending on the value of the work being performed, or the type of work being performed.
 Contract requirements in these states have more to do with the type of work being provided or the type of project, rather than with the actual form of the contract itself.

 Some state laws don’t make this question easy because they aren’t specific about whether or not contracts must be written in order for a contractor or supplier to file a lien.
 Oral contracts are typically valid so long as they adhere to the state’s rules on contracts, but companies should consult with a lawyer if they questions about a specific situation and don’t have a clearly defined written contract.

 Here are some example questions and answers about the “written contract” requirement in some of these states.

 Can a subcontractor file a lien if they don’t have a contract with the owner?

 This question was asked about a situation in Arizona, but the answer will apply everywhere!
 Someone asked, Can a subcontractor file a lien in AZ…if he has no written contract?
 Can he file a lien if the single-family residence is occupied, and he has no contract with the homeowner?